edgeimpulse/example-standalone-inferencing-zephyr-module/README.md

       url: https://github.com/edgeimpulse/edge-impulse-sdk-zephyr
 ```

-1. Use this project as a manifest repository, running
+2. Use this project as a manifest repository, running from this project folder:
 ```
 west init --local .
 cd ..
 west update
 ```
 to pull the projects needed.

 Check the [Zephyr module documentation](https://docs.zephyrproject.org/latest/develop/modules.html) for best practice.

 ## Update model
-Go yo the deployment page of your project and choose the Zephyr library option and extract the .zip in the parent folder of this project.
+Go to the deployment page of your project and choose the Zephyr library option and extract the .zip in the parent folder of this project.

 Then update the sample you want to test in [main.cpp](./src/main.cpp) :
 ```